rougin/windstorm/README.md

 $types = $query->types();
 ```

-If there are is no alias defined in the second parameter of `from`, it will automatically get the first character of the specified table.
+If there are no alias defined in the second parameter of `from`, it will automatically get the first character of the specified table.
 With this, it is recommended to add the alias of the base table when selecting specific fields in `select`.

 ### Results